pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 ### Slotting one in

-We only stubbed out the mysterious witch's handler so we'll now finish off with how you can take parts of what the user says and perform some logic.
+We only stubbed out the mysterious witch's handler, so we'll now finish off with how you can take parts of what the user says and perform some logic.

 We create `odd.intent.json` and `even.intent.json` fixtures where we pass odd and even numbers in as our slot e.g.